 Students can expect a fast-paced educational environment, much more so than year-long courses.
 This format may not be suitable for all students.
 (Single-credit courses require 110 hours of class time; this is compressed into four intense weeks in a summer course at Crescent.)

 For students with an IEP, Crescent can accommodate extra time (up to 1.5 times as long) on tests and examinations.
 Other accommodations should be discussed with the Summer Academic Program Director to determine if a fast-paced summer course is the best choice.
 In any case, a student must identify whether he/she has an IEP at the time of registration, and provide a copy of the IEP to the Program Director no later than May 31, 2020.

 No. Summer courses are not "easy credits".
 They are accredited courses that prepare students for further study in the discipline.
 All courses are taught and evaluated to Crescent School's high academic standards and rigorous evaluation, the same as during the regular school year.

 All cancellations and refunds are subject to the following policies:

-Pro-rated refunds or credits are not available for days absent.
+Pro-rated refunds are not available for days absent.

 Crescent School reserves the right to cancel a course if the minimum enrolment is not met.
 If we have to cancel a course, we will do our best to accommodate the student in an alternate course, or provide a full refund.

-All transfer requests must be made in writing (ie. fax, email or letter) to the Director, Summer Academic Program.
+All transfer requests must be made in writing (i.e. email) to the Director, Summer Academic Program.